 Gordon, Frishman, and Bograshav are the most popular beaches lined up along the main pedestrian walkway of beachfront hotels.
 You’ll find travelers and locals at these beaches and the famous Ben Gurion hand-stand statue.

-Hilton Beach is known as the “Gay Beach” (and was named Best Gay Beach in the World) however this LGBTQ+ friendly beach is a beautiful one in its own right and is also a popular surf spot.
+Hilton Beach is known as the “Gay Beach” (and was named Best Gay Beach in the World) however this LGBTQ+ friendly beach is a beautiful one in its own right that peoople of all kind enjoy and is also a popular surf spot.
+The stylish beach club that sits above it, Beluga Beach Bar, is a great place to have a sundowner.

 For a more laidback beach away from the crowds, Metsitsim beach is perfect.